thrackle-io/rules-engine/docs/src/src/client/token/ProtocolTokenCommon.sol/abstract.ProtocolTokenCommon.md

 ## Functions
 ### proposeAppManagerAddress

-*this function proposes a new appManagerAddress that is put in storage to be confirmed in a separate process*
+*This function proposes a new appManagerAddress that is put in storage to be confirmed in a separate process*

 ```solidity